boly38/node-mongotools/.github/CONTRIBUTING.md

 ## HowTo release using `gh`

 Install and create automatically a draft release version using [gh client](https://cli.github.com/)
-- the version tag must exists
+- the version tag must exist

 Example to create v2.2.9
 ```bash